hadamlenz/dev.local/docs/Import to localByFlywheel/readme.md

-# Import a pantheon site into local by flywheen
+# Import a pantheon site into local by flywheel

+0. if you have wp-migrate-db working you can export the site and esily [import it to flywheel](https://localwp.com/help-docs/getting-started/how-to-import-a-wordpress-site-into-local/)

 1. Make a site in flywheel
 Start a new site with nginx using the php version you are using on the site (7 or 8)